CoffeeeAtNight/MilkTea-Engine/README.md

 ### Short-Term Goals
 - [ ] **Asset Manager Implementation**:
+  - [x] Build a primitive UUID generator to uniquely identify asset instances.
   - [ ] Develop a basic version of the `AssetManager` class.
-  - [ ] Implement asset importing functionality for one asset type (e.g., images).
+  - [ ] Implement asset-importing functionality for one asset type (e.g., images).
   - [ ] Create a simple UI for asset importation and display.

 - [ ] **Asynchronous Asset Loading**: